Search for the doubly charmed baryon $\it{\Omega}_{cc}^{+}$: Conclusion

 \section{Conclusion}

 A search for the \Omegacc baryon through the \Xicp\Km\pip decay is performed, using $pp$ collision data collected by the \lhcb experiment from 2016 to 2018 at a centre-of-mass energy of 13\tev, corresponding to an integrated luminosity of 5.4\invfb.
 No significant signal is observed in the mass range of 3.6 to 4.0\gevcc.
 Upper limits are set at $95\%$ credibility level on the ratio of the \Omegacc production cross-section times the branching fraction to that of the \Xiccpp baryon as a function of the \Omegacc mass and for different lifetime hypotheses, in the rapidity range of 2.0 to 4.5 and the transverse momentum range of 4 to 15\gevc.
+The upper limits are set assuming that the \Omegacc\to\Xicp\Km\pip decay proceeds according to a uniform phase-space model.
 The upper limits depend strongly on the mass and lifetime hypotheses of the \Omegacc, and vary from $1.1 \times 10^{-1}$ to $0.5 \times 10^{-2}$ for 40\fs to 200\fs, respectively.
-Future searches by the \lhcb experiment with upgraded detector, improved trigger conditions, additional $\Omegacc$ decay modes, and larger data samples will further increase the \Omegacc signal sensitivity.
+Future searches by the \lhcb experiment with upgraded detectors, improved trigger conditions, additional $\Omegacc$ decay modes, and larger data samples will further increase the \Omegacc signal sensitivity.